-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards.
+1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final

+- assessment will be made on the basis of the relevant (and identical) predetermined standards in accordance with the provisions of Article 17 subsection 2.
 If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an oral examination instead of a written examination.
-A request to take an oral examination instead of a written examination must be substantiated. - 3.
+In special cases the Board of Examiners may allow a student to take an examination in a form other than a written examination.
+The request for this must be substantiated. - 3.
 An oral examination will preferably be conducted by two examiners. - 4.
 A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations. - 5.
 Every written examination must be approved by at least two members of the teaching staff (one of whom is course coordinator).
 Both names must be included on the examination form.